Skip to main content

 • Method called: PredepositGuarantee.setNodeOperatorGuarantor(newGuarantor).

-3. The Node Operator optionally assigns a Depositor address that will further deposit and top up validators with ether from the stVault balance.
+3. (Optional) The Node Operator assigns a Depositor address that will deposit and top up validators with ETH from the stVault balance.
+This allows the Node Operator to delegate deposits to an arbitrary hot account while keeping the Node Operator private key safe in cold storage.

 • Method called: PredepositGuarantee.setNodeOperatorDepositor(newDepositor).